megaphone image

 The Importance of Research Programs for High School Students

-Episode #81.
-Host Jonathan Hughes talks with Professor of the Practice of Biomedical Engineering and Global Health Emeritus at Duke University and founder of the International Research Institute (IRI) Dr. Robert Malkin.
-They discuss his journey to teaching at Duke, his love of science, and his creation of the IRI.
-Dr. Malkin also speaks to the importance of research, how he helps high school students get involved in it, and how that supports the education of those students.
-If you enjoy the MEFA Podcast, please leave us a review.
+Host Jonathan Hughes talks with Professor of the Practice of Biomedical Engineering and Global Health Emeritus at Duke University and founder of the International Research Institute (IRI) Dr. Robert Malkin about the importance of research and how he helps high school students get involved in it.

 Bob Malkin: [00:00:00] Now some people are doing research because universities are starting to look for it more.
 It’s a confusing time now.
 Things are changing again.
 For a while standardized test scores were not being looked at by some universities.
 They were being looked at by other universities.
 That’s still the situation today.